Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Introduction

-To account for the competing nature of intercurrent events and primary outcome events, the frameworks of competing risks and semi-competing risks have been proposed.
-The former views intercurrent events and outcome events as two mutually exclusive events where the occurrence of one event prevents the occurrence of the other \citep{gray1988class, fine1999proportional, andersen2012competing, austin2016introduction}, while the latter considers one-side exclusion with the occurrence of the primary outcome preventing the intercurrent events only \citep{fine2001semi, huang2021causal}.
+Moreover, traditional survival analysis has not widely integrated intercurrent events into causal estimands, unless when considering a pair of competing events, which includes both competing risks and semi-competing risks.
+The former views the intercurrent event and primary outcome event as two mutually exclusive events where the occurrence of one event prevents the occurrence of the other \citep{prentice1978analysis, gray1988class, fine1999proportional, andersen2012competing, austin2016introduction}.
+The latter considers one-sided exclusion, where the primary outcome event is a terminal event, and the intercurrent event is an intermediate event.
+The occurrence of the intercurrent event does not prevent the primary outcome event \citep{fine2001semi, haneuse2016semi, huang2021causal}.
 Some literature reviewed estimands in the presence of competing risks, such as marginal cumulative incidence, cause-specific cumulative incidence (subdistriution function) on the risk scale, as well as marginal hazard, subdistribution hazard, cause-specific hazard on the hazard scale \citep{gooley1999estimation, pintilie2007analysing, lau2009competing, geskus2015data, emura2020comparison, young2020causal}.
 In general, estimands on the risk scale lead to better causal interpretation than those on the hazard scale because timewise hazards are comparing individuals with different underlying features \citep{martinussen2013collapsibility, aalen2015does}.
-Estimation methods to derive estimates were proposed under the frameworks of competing risks and semi-competing risks, including copula modelling, frailty modelling, maximum likelihood estimation, influence function theory and Bayesian inference \citep{xu2010statistical, comment2019survivor, gao2022defining, martinussen2021estimation, xu2022bayesian, nevo2022causal}.
+Due to the collapsibility of cumulative incidence, inference for the average treatment effect can be easily extended from randomized controlled trials to stratified randomized trials.
+Estimation methods to derive estimates were proposed under the frameworks of competing risks and semi-competing risks, including copula modelling, frailty modelling, maximum likelihood estimation, influence function based estimation and Bayesian inference \citep{peng2007regression, xu2010statistical, chen2010semiparametric, chen2012maximum, mao2017efficient, xu2022bayesian, nevo2022causal, gao2023defining, wei2023bivariate, martinussen2023estimation, yu2023unified, comment2019survivor}.